GabrielL92I/OpenVPNonMikrotik/README.md

-# OpenVPNonMikrotik
+# OpenVPN on Mikrotik
-Configure openvpn on mikrotik(Site-to-client)
+Configure OpenVPN on Mikrotik(Site-to-Client)